Texas Mobile Gambling Guide

 Quick answers

-- Does a mobile app change Texas law?
-No. A phone, app, or browser session does not create Texas approval.
+- Does a mobile app change Texas gambling law?
+No. A phone, app store listing, browser session or geolocation prompt does not create Texas approval.

-- What should I save if the app flow looks wrong?
-Save the app or domain, permissions, payment prompts, support replies, and version context before the flow changes.
+- What should I save when a Texas mobile gambling flow looks wrong?
+Save the app listing or domain, exact legal-status wording, permission prompts, payment prompts, support replies, device/version context and screenshots without private identifiers.

 What we re-check